mauvm/worklog/readme.md

-## Worklog
+# Worklog

 As a freelancer administrative work is a necessary evil.
 This little Python script allows you to log your work very easily - through the usage of a CLI.

-### What It Does
+## What It Does

-Logging your work - and especially the time you spent working - should be easy and time inexpensive. _Worklog_ lets you log your work (duh) in a very straightforward way.
+Logging your work - and especially the time you spent working - should be easy and time inexpensive. _Worklog_ lets you log your work (dûh) in a very straightforward way.
 Starting and continuing your work is done by calling the executable with a comment:

     $ worklog <comment>